vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 The repository has two major dependencies:
 * CMake - needed to build the project
-* Boost - the project uses several functionalities of the boost library
+* Boost - the project uses several functionalities from the boost library

 The code was written in C++ so any environment able to compile it (and compatible with the dependencies) should be fine.